Recommended Reads for 2020 – Books That Will Challenge How You See The World

 “How much anger is too much?
 Certainly not the anger that, for many of us, is a remembering of a self we learned to hide and quiet.
 It is willful and disobedient.
 It is survival, liberation, creativity, urgency, and vibrancy.
 It is a statement of need.
-An insistence of acknowledgment.
+An insistence of acknowledgement.
 Anger is a boundary.
 Anger is boundless.
 An opportunity for contemplation and self-awareness.
 It is commitment.
 Empathy.
 Self-love.
 Social responsibility.
 If it is poison, it is also the antidote.
 The anger we have as women is an act of radical imagination.
 Angry women burn brighter than the sun.”

 – Soraya Chemaly, Rage Becomes Her